synan-mannan/ProtoType_Native/README.md

 - lower latency
 - higher throughput

+## Contributing

+Contributions welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) (create if needed).

+## License

+Prototype - MIT License (or specify).

-# !Note
+# Note

-    This is just a prototype or it's a work under progress and it might have some flaws or unexpected behaviour
+> This is just a prototype under active development.
+It may have flaws or unexpected behavior.
+Use at your own risk.